Swan maiden: Geography and migratory patterns

-A line of scholarship suggests that the dispersal of the swan maiden tale is related to the migratory patterns of swan and similar birds.
-Jörg Bäcker contrasts between northern and southern areas where tales appear: swans and cranes in Hungary, Siberia, China, Korea, and Japan; wild geese among the Paleoasian and Eskimo (Inuit) peoples and across Northwestern North America; Peris in form of doves in Iran.
+A line of scholarship suggests that the dispersal of the swan maiden tale is related to the migratory patterns of swans and similar birds.
+Jörg Bäcker contrasts between northern and southern areas where tales appear: swans and cranes in Hungary, Siberia, China, Korea, and Japan; wild geese among the Paleoasian and Eskimo (Inuit) peoples and across Northwestern North America; Peris in the form of doves in Iran.

-Arthur T. Hatto recognized a mythic look in the character and the narrative, but argued for a location in sub-arctic Eurasia and America, in relation to the migration of swans, cranes, geese and similar waterfowl.
+Arthur T. Hatto recognized a mythic dimension in the character and the narrative, but argued for a location in subarctic Eurasia and America, in relation to the migration of swans, cranes, geese, and similar waterfowl.
 Similarly, Edward Allworthy Armstrong recognized the "ancient lineage" of the tale, and supposed an origin in a "northerly climate", north of the Eurasian mountain ranges, where swans are common.